Kikuo (musician): Life and career

-Kikuo credits experiences in elementary school for inspiring him to be a creator, recalling how bullies would stop harassing him to take an interest in his creative works, such as "gamebooks," with some even calling him talented and lucky to have such creativity.
+Kikuo was born in 1988.
+He credits experiences in elementary school for inspiring him to be a creator, recalling how bullies would stop harassing him to take an interest in his creative works, such as "gamebooks," with some even calling him talented and lucky to have such creativity.
 In a 2023 interview with Japanese web magazine Freezine, Kikuo specifically discussed how bullying shaped his worldview and motivation to create:

 Going back a long way, when I was in elementary school I was being bullied, but when I showed them a gamebook that I made by myself, they were like, "You're amazing," and the bullying stopped temporarily when I was playing with the gamebook, but as soon as I took the gamebook away, the bullying started again.
 From that situation, I realized, "Oh, I can't survive in this society without creativity," and in middle school I thought I had to find something I was good at, anything creative, so I tried a lot of different things, but I couldn't do the things I wasn't good at...There were a lot of things I didn't have, and I got bored very easily, so I got bored of everything, and in the end, the only thing I didn't get bored of was DTM.

 Though Kikuo initially used his creativity to evade school bullies, he concluded that creativity would be necessary to survive in society, too.
 His passion for Desktop Music (DTM) led him to start creating music in 2003, uploading songs to 2channel while still in middle school.
 Noticing little interest in his early works, bright and flashy pop songs with dance tempos, he investigated the Vocaloid genre.
 Kikuo told Freezine that songs with more grotesque themes experienced greater success, leading him to make darker pieces himself.

 Kikuo published his first Vocaloid song in 2010, followed by his 2011 debut studio album, Kikuo Miku.
 In 2016, he performed alongside other acts at Dwango's annual Nico Nico Cho Party (Japanese: ニコニコ超パーティー, lit.
 'Smiley Super Party') in Saitama Super Arena.
 Kikuo's work gained popularity, even being featured in the Educational Arts Company high school textbook, "High School Music 1" (Japanese: 高校生の音楽1), as part of a section covering the Vocaloid genre.
 His song "Six Greetings" was referenced in the textbook along with a lead sheet featuring lyrics and notes from the song.
 Kikuo was also featured in a documentary by the Japan Broadcasting Corporation (NHK) about Hatsune Miku.
 As of 2024, Kikuo has created more than a dozen albums and worked with various shows, film projects, games, and other media (see Affiliated works below).
 His three most streamed songs include: